JobaHD/JobaHD/README.md

-- 👋 Hi, I’m @JobaHD
+- 👋 Hi, I’m @JobaHD.
-- 👀 I’m interested in achieving a stable job after graduation on coding
+- 👀 I’m interested in learning as much as I can about electronics, and programming.
-- 🌱 I’m currently learning javascript, html, and css
+- 🌱 I’m currently learning C and electrical engineering.
-- 💞️ I’m looking to collaborate on learning project and the like
+- 💞️ I’m looking to collaborate on anything that deals with lower-level programming.
 - 📫 How to reach me:
-  - @jobahd on discord
+  - @jobahd on discord.

 <!---
 JobaHD/JobaHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.